chbergmann/OpticsWorkbench/README.md

 Parameters:
 - `Power`: On or Off
 - `Spherical`: `False=Beam` in one direction, `True=Radial` or `spherical` rays
-- `BeamNrColumns`: Number of rays in a beam per row
+- `BeamNrColumns`: Number of rays in a beam per column
-- `BeamNrRows`: Number of rays in a beam per column
+- `BeamNrRows`: Number of rays in a beam per row
 - `BeamDistance`: Distance between two beams
 - `HideFirstPart`: Hide the first part of every ray that comes from the source and goes to the first point of reflection/refraction/nirvana
 - `MaxRayLength`: Maximum length of a ray
 - `MaxNrReflections`: Maximum number of reflections.
 This prevents endless loops if the ray is inside a mirror box.
 - `Ignored Optical Elements`: List of optical objects that will be ignored by the ray/beam.
+- `Base`: If a shape is selected here, an optical emitter will be created.

 ### ![SunRayIcon](./icons/raysun.svg) Ray (sun light)
 A number of rays with different wavelengths of visible light.